 To apply to study at ICMP through UCAS, you'll first need to register at ucas.com, when you apply through UCAS you’ll be asked to submit up to five options for the courses that you’d like to study.
 All ICMP courses are listed on the UCAS website along with the course and campus codes that you'll need to use on your application - UCAS course codes can also be found on course pages here on our website or within the course blocks below.

-The initial UCAS deadline for applicants is known as the 'On-Time' deadline is on 15th January at 6:00pm (GMT).
+The initial UCAS deadline for applicants is known as the 'On-Time' deadline is now Friday 29th January at 6pm (GMT).
 However, applications continue to be accepted via the UCAS system all the way through to the end of August, these simply enter into different application/response cycles.
 Our Admissions Team can explain this to you in further detail.

 What to include in your UCAS application